 In secondary care, in general it is expected that a doctor would spend at least the equivalent of 10 sessions on education each year.

 If I don't meet some of my objectives, will it matter?

-If you have identified an area as a priority for learning, you should try to achieve it.
-In reality, priorities change.
+If you have identified an area as a priority for learning, you should try to achieve it... but in reality, priorities change.
 If your situation changes and another need becomes more pressing, of course you should address that.

 Can I make a plan which lasts more than 12 months?